 Update Sept 2017: Charles Church, the developers have now submitted their discharge proposals to Rochford District Council for the provision of allotments and open spaces at the Folly Grove site.
-The Parish Council, as a statutory consultee, has requested more information before submitting comments.
+The Parish Council, as a statutory consultee, has responded and requested more detailed information.
+When the consultation has been completed and agreed with the developers and Rochford District Council, the Parish Council will be in a position to make their formal decision on the management of the site.
 Full plans and comments are available on the Rochford District Council website.

 July 2017 Folly Grove Allotments: